mannypaeza/mannypaeza.github.io/README.md

 ## About
 ------
 Hello!
-I am a senior at Columbia University majoring in Computer Science and Mathematics.
+I am a senior at Columbia University majoring in Computer Science and Mathematics, advised by Alexandr Andoni.
 I am currently applying for summer internships and for the winter 2023/2024 job market.
 Some of my research interests include high-dimensional computational geometry, approximation algorithms, sublinear algorithms, and computational neuroscience.
 Currently, I am a guest researcher in the [Neural Circuits and Algorithms Group (NCA)](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/neural-circuits-and-algorithms/) at the Center for Computational Neuroscience at the Simons Foundation's Flatiron Institute, advised by Mitya Chklovskii and Jingpeng Wu.
 I am also a researcher in Professor Szabolc Marka's research group.
 Previously, I did work for Professor Kiyohito Iigaya's research group.
 I am one of the co-founders and I was the former cohead from 2023-2024 of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/).

 ## Relevant Coursework
 A list of CS and Math classes I have taken over the past years

 - Real Analysis II (Spring 2024)
 - Machine Learning Theory (Spring 2024)
-- Machine Learning (Spring 2024)
+- Undergraduate Mathematics Seminar (Spring 2024)
 - Probability Theory (Spring 2024)
 - Algorithms for Massive Data (Fall 2023)
 - Real Analysis I (Fall 2023)